 10. Canon PowerShot S120

 Another popular choice for the best camera for vlogging is the Canon Powershot S120.
-At only around $300 it offers some pretty good qualities.
+It offers some pretty good qualities.
 Built-in Wi-Fi lets you seamlessly transfer captured video and upload to social sharing sites.

 This camera captures video in 1080 full HD.
 Its built-in microphone records stereo sound and it has a 12.1-megapixel CMOS sensor.
 In combination, these features allow the camera to provide pretty exceptional performance in low light settings.
 The included lens is an f/1.8 with a wide angle view and is good for vlogging.
 If you’re looking to start out with good quality, an affordable little camera this might be the one for you.
 While it doesn’t have all the bells and whistles, it’s good for vlogging newbies.
 So, if you don’t want to spend too much while you’re learning, check out this camera.
 It’s pretty decent for its price!

-We hope you enjoyed reading our article on the top picks for the best vlogging camera under 100 dollars.
+We hope you enjoyed reading our article on the top picks for the best vlogging cameras.
 Choosing an affordable vlogging camera isn’t an easy task.
 However, these few cameras are worth considering.
 They offer good performance at an affordable price point.
 Do you have any favorite vlogging cameras that fit this budget?
 Feel free to share in the comment section below.